brevzin/cpp_proposals/2996_reflection/reflection.md

 ::: std

 ::: addu

-[15pre]{.pnum} If a class `C` is defined in a translation unit with a call to a specialization of `std::meta::define_aggregate`, every definition of that class shall be the result of a call to the same specialization; and for every reflection in the range of reflections describing its class members and unnamed bit-fields, every other such call shall have a corresponding value, occupying the same position in its respective range, to which the reflection compares equal.
+[15pre]{.pnum} If a class `C` is defined in a translation unit as a result of a call to a specialization of `std::meta::define_aggregate` and another translation unit contains a definition of `C` that is not a result of calling the same specialization with the same function arguments, the program is ill-formed; a diagnostic is required only if `C` is attached to a named module and a prior definition is reachable at the point where a later definition occurs.

 :::

-[15]{.pnum} [Otherwise, for]{.addu} [For]{.rm} any definable item D with definitions ...
+[15]{.pnum} For [all other]{.addu} [any]{.rm} definable item[s]{.addu} `D` with definitions in multiple translation units,

+* if `D` is a non-inline non-templated function or variable, or
+* if the definitions in different translation units do not satisfy the following requirements,

+the program is ill-formed; a diagnostic is required only if the definable item is attached to a named module and a prior definition is reachable at the point where a later definition occurs. [...]
 :::

 ### [basic.lookup.argdep]{.sref} Argument-dependent name lookup {-}